-Many a time we download the wrong version of the software and then it doesn’t install.
-While 32-bit versions work fine on 64-bit, but if you have installed it by accident, here is how you can completely uninstall 32-bit Office and install 64-bit Microsoft Office.
+Many a time we download the wrong version of the software, and then it doesn’t install.
+While 32-bit versions work fine on 64-bit, if you have installed it by accident, here is how you can completely uninstall 32-bit Office and install 64-bit Microsoft Office.

 Uninstall Microsoft Office 32-bit & install 64-bit version

 To uninstall Microsoft Office, if you use this Uninstall Office Tool from Microsoft, the uninstallation will be complete and cleaner.

 Once uninstalled, you must download the correct version and install it again.

 You may get this error message when it detects the issue-